The endangered Hawksbill turtle

-As diver I wanted to share with you a little bit of information about this specie of turtle that is critically endangered according to the Red list of IUCN.
-Indeed, this is important to be aware of this problematic because if this specie of turtle is endangered is because of many different reasons that are explained below.
+As a diver, I wanted to share with you a little bit of information about this species of turtle that is critically endangered according to the Red List of IUCN.
+Indeed, this is important to be aware of this problem because if this species of turtle is endangered is because of many different reasons that are explained below.

 Let’s discover more about this turtle and why she is so endangered and what we must do to avoid its extinction.

 The Hawksbill turtle gets this name from its curved shape, and pointed and curved beak.
 It also has a tapered head ends, their shells change colours depending on water temperature.
 Their carapace is unusual among marine turtles as the scutes are overlapping.
 Another characteristic of the hawksbill turtle is the high colours with elaborated patterns of thick scutes on their carapace, and also their shell is very thin, flexible.

 The Hawksbill turtle is one of the smallest sea turtles among other species with less than 1 metre long.
 On its head there are two pairs of prefrontal scales and four pairs of costal scutes on the carapace, and his forelimbs have two claws on each flipper.

 This specie of turtle spends part of its live in the open ocean, but it is a reef-associated turtle.
 Indeed, they are especially found in coral reefs, and also in rocky areas, lagoons, and mangroves.
 These turtles are mainly found in tropical and subtropical regions of the Atlantic, Pacific, and Indian Oceans.
 They migrate from long distances.